2025 Candidate Scorecard Results

 Edmonton Neighbourhoods United (ENU) is a non-partisan, volunteer-run network of residents working for fair, transparent, and balanced city planning.
 Our goal is to help voters make informed decisions about the future of Edmonton.

-This Scorecard summarizes candidates’ positions on key planning and development issues, including infill, zoning, public participation, and growth strategy.
+The ratings on this scorecard summarizes candidates’ positions on key planning and development issues, including infill, zoning, public participation, and growth strategy.
 It combines up to three elements:

-• Survey responses (scored 0–3) from candidates who completed ENU’s detailed questionnaire.
+Survey responses (scored 0–3) from candidates who completed ENU’s detailed questionnaire.
 Candidates who did not respond received a 0 for this element.

-• Public platform analysis (scored 0–3) for all candidates including those who did not respond or published additional relevant information
+Public platform analysis (scored 0–3) for all candidates including those who did not respond or published additional relevant information.

-• Voting record: (scored 0 - 3) for incumbents and previous members of City Councillors.
+Voting record: (scored 0 - 3) for incumbents and previous members of City Councillors.

 Scores were weighted using a consistent rubric that primarily relied on survey results.
-The Scorecard is not an endorsement of any candidate, campaign or slate.
+The scorecard is not an endorsement of any candidate, campaign, or slate.
 It simply reflects how closely each candidate’s stated views align with ENU’s guiding principles of responsible, community-supported growth.

 Learn more: